PiedWeb/CMS/README.md

 Yet !
 Another CMS :)

 PiedWebCMS is a Symfony Bundle built with traits.

 It permit to get the basic functionalities for a website... to go further or to use as it.

+A Static Website Generator (compatible with Github Pages, Apache Server, ...) is integrated in his core (and could be easily desintegrated).

 Build on top on [Symfony 4](https://github.com/symfony/symfony), [VichUploader](https://github.com/dustin10/VichUploaderBundle), [LiipImagine](https://github.com/liip/LiipImagineBundle), [Sonata Admin](https://github.com/sonata-project/SonataAdminBundle), and more (see [composer.json](https://github.com/PiedWeb/CMS/blob/master/composer.json)).

+**If you install it, be careful, the first version is not out and the code is not heavily testerd !**

 ## Installation